 The group exhibition Dialogic at BACC encourages visitors to interact with its exhibits: there is a large recreation area, a media zone, a hut to sit in, even (after Tracey Emin) a bed to sleep in.
 The exhibits are (tangential and indirect) responses to fundamental activities such as eating, excreting, and dying; the atmosphere is informal and laid-back.

-The exhibition includes Kiss, a short film by Thunska Pansittivorakul in which the text of Snow White is followed by two men kissing.
+The exhibition includes KI SS, a short film by Thunska Pansittivorakul in which footage of two men kissing is followed by the text of Snow White, ending with a photograph of Bangkok's Democracy Monument.
 Thunska's previous films include the politically and/or sexually provocative Reincarnate and This Area Is Under Quarantine; his new film The Terrorists was screened at Dialogic today, followed by a long Q&A session, as part of the Morbid Symptom film season.
 (After today, Morbid Symptom resumes on 6th August, and finishes on 17th September; the season is presented by Filmvirus.)

-Kiss is accompanied by a collage of images of Black May 2010 and other state-sanctioned violence, including the 1976 Thammasat massacre (which also inspired Manit Sriwanichpoom's Horror In Pink and Flashback '76), Holocaust victims, numerous other corpses, and even a severed head.
-Fortunately, these images are uncensored, though BACC did censor Black May photographs from last year's Rupture exhibition.
-There is also a panel about Thanakorn Pakdeepol, who was disgracefully beaten to death in 2006 after he damaged the Erawan Shrine.
+KI SS is accompanied by a collage of images of the 2010 massacre and other state-sanctioned violence, including the 1976 Thammasat massacre (which also inspired Manit Sriwanichpoom's Horror In Pink and Flashback '76), Holocaust victims, numerous other corpses, and even a severed head.
+Fortunately, these images are uncensored, though BACC did censor similar photographs from last year's Rupture exhibition.

 Dialogic runs from 21st July to 25th September.
 Various books by Sulak Sivaraksa, including his banned ค่อนศตวรรษ ประชาธิปไตยไทย, are available to buy from a stall within the exhibition.